shinux/hexo-theme-adoubi/README.md

 - Myriad font
 - normalize.css

-Leave the `Theme By Adoubi , Powered By Hexo.` and do whatever you want.
+Keep `Theme By Adoubi , Powered By Hexo.` in footer and do whatever you want.